ericwindmill/flutter_by_example/angel-server/web/content/dart/1_basics/values_and_variables.md

 ## Inferring the type

 Dart is a _typed language_.
 The type of the variable `message` is String.
 Dart can infer this type, so you did't have to explicitly define it as a String.
-Importantly, this variable is not forever a String.
+Importantly, this variable must be a String forever.
 You cannot re-assign the variable as an integer.
 If you did want to create a variable that's more dynamic, you'd use the `dynamic` keyword.
+We'll see examples of that in a later lesson.

 ```dart
 dynamic message = 'Hello World';